Ship Car To Croatia

 - Zagreb

-Other Types Of Vehicles We Transport To Croatia
+Other Types Of Vehicles We Transport To The Country

 Ports

-Located on the Adriatic Sea, Croatia is home to many ports, including Split, Bakar, Dubrovnik, Ploče, and Zadar.
+Croatia has many ports located on the Adriatic Sea, including Split, Bakar, Dubrovnik, Ploče, and Zadar.
 Though land-based transportation via another European country is an option, most will opt for the convenience of speedier arrival via freight ship.
 Croatia-bound ships depart the USA weekly, while many routes from other EU countries are even more frequent.
-Transit time to a Croatian port is therefore generally low and reasonable.
+Transit time to a Croatian port is, therefore, generally low and reasonable.

-In order to import a car into Croatia, you’ll need various documents including:
+To import a car into Croatia, you’ll need various documents, including:

 - Sales contract (verified by a notary)